bartekmo/Fortigate_CNF_Training/docs/lab1.md

 - Test connectivity

 ## Things to try
-- ex. allow traffic to port 8080 and blcok 8090
+- ex. allow traffic to port 8080 and block 8090
 - create a dynamic address group
 - checkout the routing
 - ...